Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Settlement applications

-4. IELTS Online (Academic Only)
+IELTS Online (Academic Only-Limited Recognition)

-- ⚠️ Not universally accepted by all universities or immigration authorities
+- Not universally accepted by all universities or immigration authorities

-- Always verify acceptance with your receiving institution before booking
+Always verify acceptance with your receiving institution before booking.

-IELTS Test Format Explained: A Deep Dive into Each Section
+IELTS Test Format Explained: Understanding Each Section

 Complete Test Overview

-| Section | Duration | Number of Questions/Tasks | Skills Tested |
+| Section | Duration | Questions/Tasks | Skills Tested |

 |---|---|---|---|

-| Listening | 30 minutes (+ 10 min transfer time for paper-based) | 40 questions across 4 recordings | Understanding spoken English in various accents and contexts |
+| Listening | 30 min (+10 min transfer for paper) | 40 questions across 4 recordings | Understanding spoken English in various accents |

-| Reading | 60 minutes | 40 questions across 3 passages | Comprehension, analysis, and information retrieval |
+| Reading | 60 minutes | 40 questions across 3 passages | Comprehension, analysis, information retrieval |

-| Writing | 60 minutes | 2 tasks (150 + 250 words minimum) | Written expression, organization, and task response |
+| Writing | 60 minutes | 2 tasks (150 + 250 words minimum) | Written expression, organization, task response |

-| Speaking | 11–14 minutes | 3-part conversation | Fluency, pronunciation, grammar, vocabulary, and coherence |
+| Speaking | 11-14 minutes | 3-part conversation | Fluency, pronunciation, grammar, vocabulary, coherence |

 Total test time: Approximately 2 hours 45 minutes